 Art and Culture Program

-The Loss and Damage Collaboration's Art and Culture Program brings together cultural and creative practitioners and Loss and Damage actors to explore the role that the former can play in addressing, an raising awareness of the needs to address, Loss and Damage from climate change.
+Our Art and Culture Program brings together cultural and creative practitioners and Loss and Damage actors to explore the role that art and culture can play in addressing and raising awareness of the needs to address loss and damage from climate change.

 The Programs Aim